allenporter/python-roborock/roborock/devices/README.md

 ### Login

 - Login can happen with either email and password or email and sending a code.
-We currently prefer email with sending a code.
+We currently prefer email with sending a code -- however the roborock no longer supports this method of login.
+In the future we may want to migrate to password if this login method is no longer supported.
 - The Login API provides a `userData` object with information on connecting to the cloud APIs
 - This `rriot` data contains per-session information, unique each time you login.
   - This contains information used to connect to MQTT